7609 Third Avenue • Brooklyn 11209 • 718-748-0650

-Bay Ridge Connects is a storefront community center for adults aged 60+ in Brooklyn's Bay Ridge neighborhood.
-It is an outgrowth of the Bay Ridge Center (BRC), which has been an anchor for the local senior community for more than forty years.
+Bay Ridge Connects is an outgrowth of the Bay Ridge Center (BRC), which has been an anchor for the local senior community for more than forty years.
 Although affiliated with BRC, this second, store-front location offers a unique opportunity to embrace new programming and engage a wider and more diverse population.

 Bay Ridge Connects is situated in a newly renovated space with a high degree of visibility on Third Avenue to encourage passers-by to stop in.
 The center is set up with state-of-the-art technology for tech-savvy users — or for training those who aren't.